mussol/100-days-of-code/log.md

 ### Day 12: January 14, 2017

 In CS212 course, worked on some coding for a poker game.

 ### Day 13: January 15, 2017

 Coding in Python.
-Discovered and practiced some functions within the itertools module
+Discovered and practiced some functions within the itertools module.
+Finished lesson 1 in CS212.
+Also dove into JavaScript: went through several FCC challenges.
+So far it's pretty similar to Python.